roshansamuel/joss_saras/paper.md

 $$
 \mathbf{u}^{n+1} = \mathbf{u}^* - \Delta t(\nabla p^*).
 $$
+The numerical implementation of the above procedure will be discussed next.

+# Numerical Method and Implementation
+``SARAS`` uses finite-difference method [@Ferziger:book:CFD] to calculate derivatives of the field variables.
+Presently the solver uses second-order central difference stencils to compute first and second derivatives.
+We use a highly optimized and fast array manipulation library, Blitz++ [@Veldhuizen:CP1998], for all array operations.
+Blitz++ also offers finite-difference stencils on uniformly spaced grids.
+``SARAS`` augments this feature with grid-transformation terms [@Anderson:book:CFD] to perform simulations on grids with non-uniform spacing.

+``SARAS`` offers a set of extensible boundary and initial conditions, as well as source terms.
+Presently the solver can switch between periodic, Neumann, and Dirichlet boundary conditions.
+There also exists a mixed boundary condition class, simulating a conducting heating plate on an adiabatic wall, similar to the numerical setup of [@Teimurazov:2017].
+Currently the solver is restricted to Cartesian grids, and the feasibility of extending its structure to solve for other geometries like cylindrical and spherical grids is being investigated.
 The solver also supports adaptive time-stepping, where the Courant-Friedrichs-Lewy (CFL) condition [@Courant:1928CFL] is used to dynamically compute the appropriate time-step from the velocity field.